 - To provide you with future products and services you may be interested in; and

 - To fulfil our regulatory and legislative requirements.

 Information is generally collected:

-When you complete and application form for investments;
+- When you complete an application form for investments;

 2.1 Privacy on the internet